chardbres/first-heroku-app/README.md

 cat happy.txt
 ```

-Then, hit Ctrl-D to get out of heroku bash shell.
+Then, hit Ctrl-D to get out of Heroku bash shell.
 If you re-open the shell and
 run `ls -l`, `happy.txt` will be missing!

 The typical workaround is to save files in cloud storage such as [Amazon